apacheignite/documentation/drivers/odbc-driver.md

 }
 [/block]
-All parameter names are case-insensitive so `SERVER`, `Server` and `server` all are valid parameter names and would set the same parameter.
+All parameter names are case-insensitive so `SERVER`, `Server` and `server` all are valid parameter names and refer to the same parameter.
 [block:callout]
 {
   "type": "info",